Jinx McCain Horsemanship Program

 Ways to Contribute

 Financial donations are valued as well.
-These ensure injured and ill Service members have the opportunity to saddle up and develop skills and confidence which are crucial to recovery and reintegration into their communities.
+These ensure combat wounded, ill, and injured Service Members have the opportunity to saddle up and develop skills and confidence which are crucial to recovery and reintegration into their communities.